Trusted-AI-in-System-Test/PGFuzz/RUNNING PGFUZZ.md

 ### 2. Configure Ision

+> ⚠️
+> **Isilon is only accessible when connected to Eduroam.
+Please ignore this step if you don't have access to Eduroam.**

-Open the /etc/fstab file and add the following line:
+Open the the `/etc/fstab` file and add the following line:
 ```
 //nasr.man.ac.uk/epsrss$/snapped/replicated/taiist /mnt/isilon cifs username=<your username>,password=<university password>,domain=ds.man.ac.uk,uid=1000,gid=1000,auto
 ```

-Reboot the VM
+Reboot the VM.
+Check the connection to Isilon is established by navigating to `/mnt/isilon/PGFuzz_Runs`

+### 3. Open QGroundControl

+Open a new terminal tab/window and run the following command:
+`~/Downloads/QGroundControl.AppImage`

+The QGroundControl window should now open.
+There may be scary / confusing log outputs from QGroundControl but these are normal.

+### 4. Run PGfuzz

+Open a new terminal window.
+Run `cd ~/pgfuzz/PX4 && python2 pgfuzz.py -i false`

+PGFuzz will now be running on your machine.
+Please refer to README.md for what all the windows / logs mean.

+## Running Fuzzing Manually

+These steps can be done in lieu of step 3 in case of issues with `pgfuzz.py`

-### 3. Make PX4 and JMavsim
+### 1. Make PX4 and JMavsim

->💡*Efforts to automate running PGFuzz, and data collection are ongoing.
-For now, please follow these steps.*

 > ⚠️
 > **Cleaning between runs is required whenever restarting the PX4 after a crash / error / etc. Otherwise PX4/Jmavsim will restart with the drone still in the crashed / errored / etc. state.**